Uttar Pradesh: The Heartland of India

 - Rocky terrain and relatively less fertile soil

-- Spread across Banda, Chitrakoot, Jhansi, and surrounding districts
+- Spread across Banda, Chitrakoot, Jhansi, and the surrounding districts

 River System